allan-tulane/sp25-assignment-03-viraj159/answers.md

 Proof:
 Suppose we have an optimal solution for amount N:
-Let it use coins: d1, d2, ..., dk
+- Let it use coins: d1, d2, ..., dk
-Let’s assume d1 = d
+- Let’s assume d1 = d
-Then the rest of the coins {d2, ..., dk} must sum to N - d.
+- Then the rest of the coins {d2, ..., dk} must sum to N - d.
-If the way we make change for N - d wasn't optimal, then we could replace that part with a better one (fewer coins), and the total for N would be better — contradicting the assumption that we had an optimal solution for N.
+- If the way we make change for N - d wasn't optimal, then we could replace that part with a better one (fewer coins), and the total for N would be better, contradicting the assumption that we had an optimal solution for N.

 So, any optimal solution to N contains within it optimal solutions to its subproblems.

+2c)
+Let dp[x] = minimum number of coins to make amount x
+- dp[0] = 0 (0 coins to make amount 0)
+- dp[1..N] = infinity (or some large number)

+Then for each amount x from 1 to N:

+for x in range(1, N + 1):
+    for coin in D:
+        if x - coin >= 0:
+            dp[x] = min(dp[x], dp[x - coin] + 1)

+Work:
+- We fill dp[1...N], and for each amount we try all k coin types.
+- So total work = O(N * k)

+Span (Parallel):
+- If using parallelism per amount (e.g., try all k coins in parallel), the inner loop has O(log k) span (using a parallel min operation).
+- Overall parallel span = O(N * log k)